IOHprofiler/ModularCMAES/README.md

 ## Installation <a name="installation"></a>

-You can install the Modular CMA-ES package using `pip` for Python.
+You can install the Modular CMA-ES package using `pip`.

 ### Python Installation